 Additional high-tech labs underscore Texas Woman’s investment in producing teachers who are well prepared for the 21st century classroom.
 Our Future Classroom Lab — the only one of its kind in the United States — prepares new teachers to effectively use technology in the classroom.
 The 21st Century Teaching Lab utilizes technology to prepare teachers and administrators, and the Family Sciences Lab, used by multiple disciplines across campus, invites student collaboration and promotes critical thinking skills.

 When you’re ready to begin student teaching (typically in the final semester of your senior year), our Office of Clinical Practices will pair you with a school where you will observe and work with a highly accomplished teacher.
 In this role, you become an important and integral part of the host school system under the direction of a certified classroom teacher and a university supervisor in area school districts.
 The Office of Clinical Practices maintains relationships with schools and related education settings for student teaching placements in early childhood through grade 12.
 All Texas Woman’s placements go through the OCP to ensure that proper procedures are followed for district placements.

 Our support of our students does not end with their graduation.
-Our annual New Teacher Academy features Texas Woman’s graduates who provide mentorship and professional development for other TWU graduates who are in their first three years of teaching.
+Our annual New Teacher Academy provides mentorship and professional development for graduates who are in their first three years of teaching.

 We do these things and more because our faculty is passionate about teaching.
 We give future teachers the skills and tools they’ll need to help their students succeed, because we believe teaching changes lives.